kaikue/MagicOfTheStars/README.md

 	- Sliding down steep angles
 - Slime that bounces you (auto-walljump corridor, bouncy hallway)
 - Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
+- Moving platform- use most recent last platform to have player standing mostly on it (currently sticks on corner of player)
 - Animator
 	- Don't use Resources.Load
 	- Use skeleton animation instead of individual frames